ovh/docs/pages/platform/serving-engine/00_CONCEPTS_namespaces/guide.en-ie.md

 depending on their needs by attaching them to an existing namespace.

-Each namespace is linked to an **object storage container** of the same **public cloud** project where user can upload their serialized machine learning models.
+Each namespace is linked to an **object storage container** of the same **public cloud** project where users can upload their serialized machine learning models.
 That **object storage container** is configurable.

 Each namespace is also linked to a [docker registry](https://docs.docker.com/registry/).
-The default [docker registry](https://docs.docker.com/registry/) is an OVH provided one but this can be configurated.
+The default [docker registry](https://docs.docker.com/registry/) is an OVHcloud provided one but this can be configured.

 ## Considerations